Kinnos, which makes colorized disinfectant to ensure surfaces are covered, just landed $6 million in funding – TechCrunch

 TC: Why start this company?

-JK: My co-founders, Catherine and Kevin, and myself, were all undergrads at Columbia University in our junior year, and this was October 2014 during the height of the Ebola outbreak in West Africa.
+JK: My co-founders, Katherine and Kevin, and myself, were all undergrads at Columbia University in our junior year, and this was October 2014 during the height of the Ebola outbreak in West Africa.
 Columbia had this design challenge to help the healthcare workers there and they actually brought nurses and doctors in from the field.
 And one of the biggest problems they mentioned, over and over again, was that ineffective decontamination and human errors were literally killing them.
 If only there was some way they could see what they were doing.
 And that’s really how we came up with idea of colorized disinfection.

 The disinfectants that people are using — bleach, alcohol — is transparent.
 So when you apply it to the surface, it’s actually quite difficult to make sure you’ve covered everything.
 A lot of the disinfectants also have a contact time, which is the time it needs to sit on the surface to inactivate the pathogens.
 If you touch a wet spot too early or you wipe it off too early, the pathogen can still be active, and that’s how infections can also spread.